Cravath’s New York Office Moves to Two Manhattan West

 On the litigation front, he has represented Tesla in consolidated putative class action antitrust litigation alleging it monopolized access to parts and services needed to repair its vehicles.

-Mr. Phillips has been recognized by The Legal 500 and The Best Lawyers in America for his work in both antitrust litigation and antitrust merger control.
-He has also been named a “Litigation Star” by Benchmark Litigation and Lawdragon has included him on its lists of “500 Leading Lawyers in America,” “500 Leading Litigators in America” and “500 Leading Global Cyber Lawyers.”
+Mr. Phillips has been recognized by The Legal 500 US and The Best Lawyers in America for his work in both antitrust litigation and antitrust merger control.
+He has also been named a “Litigation Star” by Benchmark Litigation and Lawdragon has included him in several of its lists, including “500 Leading Global Antitrust & Competition Lawyers,” “500 Leading Litigators in America” and “500 Leading Global Cyber Lawyers.”

 Mr. Phillips speaks and writes frequently on a range of topics, including antitrust, consumer protection, and privacy issues, as well as the evolving artificial intelligence landscape and the various risks that might be addressed through enforcement and regulation.
 In addition, in his role as an FTC Commissioner, he frequently testified before Congress and represented the FTC before international bodies, including the G7, the Competition Committee of the Organisation for Economic Co-operation and Development, and the International Conference of Data Protection and Privacy Commissioners.